webiny/AnalyticsDb/README.md

 ```php
 $analytics->log('page', 123)->addDimension('browser', 'chrome')->addDimension('country', 'UK');
 ```
 This will track a visitor for page with the id of 123.
-And then later you can query the analytics data for only that page.
+And then later you can query the analytics data for that page.

 Some best practice is not to query data with a large set of different referrals.
 For example if you want to know how many visitors in total you had on your website, don't query and then sum the number of visitors of all your pages.
 Instead store 2 different analytics data, one for